I Wanna Be Down: Background

+Recording

+"I Wanna Be Down" was written by Crouch and former Tease singer Kipper Jones, while production and arrangement was also handled by the former for Human Rhythm Productions.
+The last producer to join the project, Crouch conceived the song while informally jamming with his brother Kenneth Crouch at his apartment, reportedly drafting its core in under ten minutes.
+He later played a rough demo for Jones and invited him to contribute lyrics.
+Jones developed the song's hook while writing in his car, with the verses subsequently completed at Crouch's home.

+Jones initially envisioned Vanessa Williams recording the track, having previously written the title hit songs for her first two albums, The Right Stuff (1988) and The Comfort Zone (1991).
+However, Darryl Williams and Atlantic head Sylvia Rhone instead encouraged the pair to record the song with Brandy, commissioning additional material from them for her debut album.
+Though initially hesitant to give what he considered a "special" song to an unknown 15-year-old artist, Jones reconsidered after hearing Brandy's vocal performance, which impressed him.
+Recording and vocal production for "I Wanna Be Down" were completed over two days.
+Crouch used a Roland MKS-20 during production, working within a budget of $17,500.
+Darryl Simmons was credited as executive producer on "I Wanna Be Down", while mastering was overseen by Brian Gardner.

 Composition and lyrics

 "I Wanna Be Down" is a contemporary R&B production that lasts for four minutes and fifty-one seconds (4:51).
 The mid-tempo song contains keyboards and drums and is influenced by the music genre hip hop soul.
 It was written, produced and arranged by Keith Crouch and Kipper Jones at Human Rhythm Studios.
 The background song was performed by Norwood and Tiara Le Macks.
 Booker T. Jones was responsible for the sound mix.
 The lyrics are about a young woman's love for a man.
 In the chorus, Brandy sings: "I wanna be down with what you're going through / I wanna be down / I wanna be down with you".
 The song is composed in the key of B minor in a common time, and features a tempo of 86 beats per minute.